-Replacement for the stock craft list that lets you Search, Sort and Group your craft, as well as optional KerbalX integration.
+Craft Manager is a replacement for the stock craft list that lets you Search, Sort and Group your craft.
+It also has full KerbalX integration.

 Craft Manager lets you search for your craft, order the list by various attributes and enables you to organise craft into groups with tags.